Deep Multi-view Depth Estimation with Predicted Uncertainty: Experimental Results

-\textbf{Importance of the triangulation confidence scores:} To assess the significance of the initial depths' confidence scores (Sec.~\ref{ssec:optical_flow}), we train our proposed DRN with the IRM as previously described, with four different input options: (i)~The triangulated depth map ($\bar{d}$); (ii) The triangulated depth map and the residual as confidence score ($\bar{d},\bar{c}_r$); (iii) The triangulated depth map and the square root of the Hessian as confidence score ($\bar{d},\bar{c}_h$); (iv) The triangulated depth map and both confidence scores ($\bar{d},\bar{c}$), $\bar{c}=\{\bar{c}_r, \bar{c}_h \}$.
-From Table~\ref{tab:input_confidence}, we observe that using both confidence scores yields the best result with less than $0.02\%$ increase in parameters [see Param.s column in (M) millions].
+\textbf{Importance of the triangulation confidence scores:} To assess the significance of the initial depths' confidence scores (Sec.~\ref{ssec:optical_flow}), we train our DRN with the IRM as previously described, with four different input options: (i)~The triangulated depth map ($\bar{d}$); (ii) The triangulated depth map and the residual as confidence score ($\bar{d},\bar{c}_r$); (iii) The triangulated depth map and the square root of the Hessian as confidence score ($\bar{d},\bar{c}_h$); (iv) The triangulated depth map and both confidence scores ($\bar{d},\bar{c}$), $\bar{c}=\{\bar{c}_r, \bar{c}_h \}$.
+As evident from Table~\ref{tab:input_confidence}, (iv) yields the best result with less than $0.02\%$ increase in parameters [see Param.s column in (M) millions].